Pine tar: Baseball

-Pine tar is applied to the handles of baseball bats to improve a batter's grip.
+Pine tar is occasionally applied to the handles of baseball bats to improve a batter's grip.
+Batters may apply pine tar to their gloves to improve tackiness, and sometimes apply tar to their helmets where the tar can be touched to a glove for improving the bat grip.
+In the 21st century, pine tar is supplied as a firm stick in a small container for rubbing over the bat handle, which is then smoothed with a rag.

-Rule 1.10(c) of the 2002 Official rules of Major League Baseball restricts application to the lower 18 inches of a bat.
-The most famous example of the rule being applied is the Pine Tar Incident, which occurred during the July 24, 1983 game between the Kansas City Royals and New York Yankees which resulted in a George Brett go-ahead home run in the ninth inning being nullified and the game being protested.
+Rule 1.10(c) of the 2002 Official rules of Major League Baseball restricts application to the lower 18 in of a bat.
+The most famous example of the rule being broken is the Pine Tar Incident, which occurred in the July 24, 1983 game between the Kansas City Royals and New York Yankees.
+In the ninth inning, Royals third baseman George Brett hit a go-ahead home run using a bat that was discovered to have an amount of pine tar on its surface beyond what the rules allowed.
+This resulted in the home run being nullified and the Royals protesting the game (video).

-Pine tar is also sometimes used illegally by pitchers to improve their grip on the ball in cold weather.
-This is not allowed due to a regulation prohibiting the application of any foreign substance to a ball (except grip-improving baseball rubbing mud applied by the umpires).
+In the past, pine tar was sometimes used by pitchers to improve their grip on the ball and enhance ability to spin the ball.
+This is now illegal in the game due to a regulation prohibiting the application of any foreign substance to a ball.
+According to Rule 3.01 (3.02), "No player shall intentionally discolor or damage the ball by rubbing it with soil, rosin, paraffin, licorice, sand-paper, emery-paper or other foreign substances (such as pine tar)."

 Medical

 Pine tar has historically been used for treating skin conditions, usually as an additive in cold process solid soap or lotions.
 Due to the high presence of phenol in the early manufacturing of pine tar, it was deemed carcinogenic.
 However, now much of the phenol has been removed.
 Pine tar was banned by the FDA along with many other ingredients categorized as over the counter drugs, due to a lack of evidence of safety and effectiveness for the specific uses named.
 However, clinical tests in Australia in 2017 demonstrated that the greatest risk comes from acute sensitivity for those with severe dermatological conditions, and if it comes in contact with the eyes.
 The number of positive reactions for wood tars was not significantly greater than those for other common allergens.
 In addition, the concentration of pine tar in topical products available in Australia is up to 2.3%, which is up to four times less than that tested in these studies.

 Pine tar has been used to cover peck wounds in captive bird flocks such as chickens, to prevent continued pecking on a wound and cannibalism.
 Pine tar is also used in veterinary medicine as an expectorant and an antiseptic in chronic skin conditions.